Log in to your KnowBe4 console, navigate to the ModStore tab, then select Customization from the side menu. This will open the Customization page.

 - Navigate to ModStore > Uploaded Content.

-- Click + Add Content in the top-right side of the page, then select whether you would like to upload SCORM Content or Video Content.
+- Click the +Add Content button in the top-right side of the page, then select whether you would like to upload SCORM content or video content.

 - Content Title: Add a descriptive title for your course.
 Your users will see this title when they log in to complete their training.
 This title cannot exceed 65 characters.